Yandex Cloud

 By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
 You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-1. See the description of the CLI command to get a list of policies:
+1. See the description of the CLI command for getting a list of policies:

 yc managed-postgresql backup-retention-policy list --help

-2. Get a list of policies for a Managed Service for PostgreSQL cluster:
+2. Get a list of policies for the Managed Service for PostgreSQL cluster:

 yc managed-postgresql backup-retention-policy list \